-Do you enjoy coming up creative solutions to design contexts?
-Do you like sketching designs and investigating different media to form designs or enjoy computer aided design?
-The course can be a great starting point into a future career or the skills learnt are transferable into many job paths.
-This is an ideal course to develop your inventive and imaginative skills and you will build a quality portfolio of work.
+This course can be a great starting point into a future career in Graphic design and the skills learnt are transferable to many other jobs.
+This is an ideal course to develop your inventive, creative and imaginative skills as you build up a quality portfolio of work.

-Are you hardworking and do you enjoy creative and experimental hands on learning in Graphics?
-You will develop many skills through experimentation with a range of Graphical media.
-You must be committed to your own development both in class and through independent home learning.
+Do you enjoy coming up creative solutions to design problems?
+Do you like sketching designs and investigating different media?
+Do you enjoy computer aided design?
+Do you enjoy creative and experimental hands-on learning in Graphics?
+You must be committed to push yourself both in class and through independent home learning.

-Learners develop their knowledge and understanding of creative processes through experimentation with a broad range of media and the refinement of their practical skills.
-Learners will experiment with a wide variety of creative applications whilst developing their personal ideas and research into the work of artists and graphic designers.
-There is a wide range of projects to stimulate interest in many fields of graphic design.
+You will develop your knowledge and understanding of creative processes through, experimentation with a broad range of media and the refinement of your practical skills.
+You will experiment with a wide variety of creative applications and research into the work of artists and graphic designers, whilst developing your personal ideas There is a wide range of projects to stimulate interest in many fields of graphic design.

-Unit 1: Personal portfolio 60% Unit 2: Exam 40%

-The personal portfolio covers several mini projects and one major project which students choose from a variety of starting points.
-Learners will explore and analyse the work of other artists and designers, making critical and contextual links between the artist's work and their theme, enabling students to develop their own work further with a greater level of understanding.
-They refine their work and complete a personally informed and meaningful practical outcome/s.
+Unit 1: Personal portfolio 60% - This covers several mini and one major project chosen from a variety of starting points.
+You will explore and analyse the work of other artists and designers, making critical and contextual links.
+This will allow a greater level of understanding and refinement of your own work, leading to complete, personally informed, and meaningful practical outcomes.